kebuhcah/sveltekit-website/src/lib/posts/languages/amharic-arabic-hebrew-parallels.md

 The name of Ethiopia's last emperor (and Rastafarian icon) **<a href="https://en.wikipedia.org/wiki/Haile_Selassie" target="_blank">Haile Selassie</a>**, meanwhile, means "Power of the Trinity".  <Lemma language="amh" latin="Səllāsé" script="ሥላሴ"/> is related to Hebrew <Lemma language="heb" latin="šaloš" latin2="shalosh" script="שלוש" /> and Arabic <Lemma language="ara" latin="ṯalāṯa" script="ثلاثة" punct/>.
 Strictly speaking, I guess this should be considered a Ge'ez word, but it exhibits the same sound change as in Amharic — the Arabic "th" sound, which corresponds to Hebrew "sh", becomes an "s" in Amharic.

-<aside class="full">The transliteration of Amharic into Latin script is a bit tricky.
+<aside class="right">The transliteration of Amharic into Latin script is a bit tricky.
 In addition to having two slightly different "weak" vowel sounds, the pronunciations of many different letters have merged in Amharic (while being distinct in Ge'ez and Tigrinya) so there's also a question of how much to reflect those differences.
 (TK more detail)</aside>

 Now let's take a look some more examples.
 Many of these are words I remembered during my own learning process, but I also owe a lot of this content to D.L.
 Appleyard's <a href="https://archive.org/details/AppleyardAComparativeApproachToTheAmharicLexicon1977" target="_blank">A Comparative Approach to the Amharic Lexicon (1977)</a>.